tkuhn/tkuhn.github.com/index.md

   [Nanopublications: A Growing Resource of Provenance-Centric Scientific Linked Data](https://arxiv.org/abs/1809.06532).
 In _Proceedings of IEEE eScience 2018_.
 (Acceptance rate: 34%)
-- Cristina-Iulia Bucur (supervised by Tobias Kuhn).
-[Linkflows: Enabling a Web of Linked Semantic Publishing Workflows.](https://link.springer.com/chapter/10.1007/978-3-319-98192-5_45)
-  In _Proceedings of the PhD Symposion of the Extended Semantic Web Conference (ESWC) 2018_.
-  Springer, 2018.
 - Tobias Kuhn.
 [Using the AIDA Language to Formally Organize Scientific Claims](https://doi.org/10.3233/978-1-61499-904-1-52).
 In _Proceedings of the Sixth International Workshop on Controlled Natural Language (CNL 2018)_.
 IOS